Skip to content

 What is hirsutism or excess hair?

-While everyone is different, if you feel that you have more hair than you should, we can investigate that.
+While everyone is different, if you feel that you have more hair than you should, we can investigate why.
 You may notice chin hairs, chest hairs, dark hairs below your navel, or hairy arms or legs.

 What causes excess hair?